ThomaseLucas/techteam-forum/README.md

 # Project Title: (Personal Project Forum)

 ## Overview
-(Describe the purpose of the project in a few sentences.
-For example: "This project is an online forum where users can share, brainstorm, and collaborate on project ideas.
-The goal is to help people connect over shared interests, work together on projects, and add completed work to their portfolios.")
+This project is to make a forum where students can collaborate with eachother to come up with and create personal projects.
+These projects will greatly increase confidence, knowledge, and skill within their desired field, based on the projects that are worked on and posted in this forum.

 ## Objectives
-- **(Objective 1)**: (Explain the objective, e.g., "Create a space for users to connect and collaborate on projects.")
+- **(Objective 1)**: (Have a platform that students users to post their ideas/problems, and a way to connect with students (i.e. link to a discord channel).)
-- **(Objective 2)**: (Explain the objective, e.g., "Help users discover new project ideas and join existing ones.")
+- **(Objective 2)**: (Try and integrate our idea into the school's website.)
-- **(Objective 3)**: (Explain the objective, e.g., "Allow users to showcase completed projects on their portfolios.")
+- **(Objective 3)**: (Information page about the major.)

 ## Key Features
-- **User Profiles**: (Describe, e.g., "Users can create profiles, list their skills, and display their projects.")
-- **Project Submission**: (Describe, e.g., "Users can submit new project ideas and invite collaborators.")
-- **Collaboration Tools**: (Describe, e.g., "Tools for project discussion and task management.")
-- **Portfolio Integration**: (Describe, e.g., "Link completed projects to external portfolios or create one within the platform.")
+- **User Profiles**: (Hopefully eventually link with school's profile system)
+- **Project Submission**: (Post projects on a forum page for other to discover)
+- **Collaboration Tools**: (Link discord channels, adds to personal portfolios through GitHub)

 ## Tech Stack
 - **Frontend**: (e.g., "React for user interface, Bootstrap for design.")